 The sportive might be your longest ever ride so it’s crucial to condition yourself prior to the event.
-Get the miles in before the big day to build up your fitness so that you can actually finish the event.
+Get the miles in before the big day (but avoid the usual training mistakes) to build up your fitness so that you can actually finish the event.
 You should be aiming to ride at least two thirds of your event’s distance in training.
 For example, the London to Brighton bike ride mentioned above is 86km (54 miles) so you should make sure to clock in a ride of at least 57km (35 miles) in training.

 Learn how to ride in a group

 Learning how to ride in a group prior to a sportive is crucial.
 You will find the event easier in a pack and you’ll save energy on the flat when you’re fatigued.
-For more tips on this, check out How to Ride Safely in A Group.
+For more tips on this, check out our guide to cycling safely in a group.
 As well as group etiquette, you should also make sure that you’re up to scratch with 8 Essential Skills Every Cyclist Should Master.